-- Eligible physicians are allowed to hold only one grant from the Conquer Cancer Foundation at a time.
+- Eligible physicians are allowed to hold only one grant from Conquer Cancer at a time.

 - Should not have any current career development awards (e.g., K23, K08, or any other type of career development award) and have not been a Principal Investigator on any large project grants (e.g., R01 or international equivalent, or private foundation grants).
 Past recipients of training fellowships (e.g., Young Investigator Award or an F32 grant) are eligible.
 Applicants with institutional KL2/K12 grants are eligible to apply, but will be asked to relinquish their institutional grant at the start of the CDA grant period.
 If there are questions regarding eligibility associated with previous and current grants received, applicants are encouraged to send an email to email@example.com for clarification.

-- Be up-to-date and in compliance with all requirements (e.g., progress reports, final reports, budget summaries, IRB approvals, etc.) of any past grants received from the Conquer Cancer Foundation.
+- Be up-to-date and in compliance with all requirements (e.g., progress reports, final reports, budget summaries, IRB approvals, etc.) of any past grants received from Conquer Cancer.

 All applications must be submitted in accordance to the requirements and instructions of the Career Development Award Request for Proposals (RFP).
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.

-The Conquer Cancer Foundation of ASCO Career Development Award was first awarded in 1992.
-To date, we have funded 267 clinical investigators across the globe totaling more than $49 million.
+The Career Development Award was first awarded in 1992.
+As of 2019, Conquer Cancer has awarded 283 clinical investigators across the globe totaling more than $52 million.

 2018 Career Development Award Recipients